Drug Addiction Stories: How Others’ Stories Can Help To Recover?

 Going through meth withdrawals can be scary, but with the right help, recovery is possible.
 These personal drug addiction stories in which meth is the substance of choice show not only how bad things can get…but also how much better a person’s life can be once they are able to recognize the reality of their own drug addiction stories.

-The depth of darkness to which you can descend and still live is an exact measure of the height to which you can aspire to reach.
+The depth of darkness to which one can descend and still live is an exact measure of the height to which one can aspire to reach.

 - National Institute on Drug Abuse.
 Heroin addiction: “I needed the drug just to get by.” https://easyread.drugabuse.gov/content/heroin-addiction-i-needed-drug-just-get.